 Wishing you boundless prosperity,

 P.S.
-Yes, of course I can help you with that bio, and when you’re ready, I’ll help with customized prospecting letters, web pages, brochures, postcards, or newsletters.
+When you’re ready, I’ll also help with customized prospecting letters, web pages, community profiles, brochures, postcards, or newsletters.
 Just get in touch and let me know what you need.

 I’ll also be happy to talk with you – and help you come up with a marketing plan.